 - Individuals enrolled in an online or distance course with the Montana University System and residing outside of the State of Montana can seek to utilize the complaint processes in their state of residence.
 View the list of information regarding the complaint processes of other states.

-If you get suspended from MSU, download the appeal cover sheet and contact the Assistant Dean in your College.
+If you get suspended from MSU, download the appeal cover sheet and contact the Assistant/Associate Dean in your College.

 - Agriculture: Nora Smith,